- What is a dongle key?

 - Reduced extensibility of the computer system (occupied slots);

 - Difficulties or inability to use the protected software on portable PCs, laptops (due to size, power consumption);

 - The threat of theft of the hardware key (in this case, the customer completely loses the possibility of using legally purchased software);

-    - Inability to access your security dongle in a virtual environment, and other.
+- Inability to access your security dongle in a virtual environment, and others.

-    To help you overcome the inconveniences related to using hardware keys, Eltima Software has developed a unique solution - dongle emulator software called FlexiHub.
+To help you overcome the inconveniences related to using hardware keys, Electronic Team, Inc. has developed a unique solution - dongle emulator software called Donglify.